 Information on how to apply for a summer scholarship (Health Sciences website)

 Do you dream of being a dentist, dental technician, dental therapist, oral hygienist, medical laboratory scientist, doctor, pharmacist, physiotherapist or a radiation therapist?
-If so, then one of our Health Sciences professional or restricted-entry programmes might be right for you.
+If so, then one of our Health Sciences professional programmes might be right for you.

 The University of Otago's Division of Health Sciences is home to many established, internationally recognised research programmes.